MAKING PROGRAMS ACCESSIBLE

 (706) 542-8778 (tty)

-The Disability Resource Center (DRC) does not encourage research involving students served through this department.
+Accessibility and Testing does not encourage research involving students served through this department.
 However, should a research project be requested, the following procedures apply.

 The student issues committee will carefully consider the IRB application, research proposal, supporting documentation, and recruitment literature.
 Questions regarding the proposal will be directed back to the researcher(s).
 The committee will grant or deny the request within three (3) business weeks from the date of receipt of the proposal.
 The committee reserves the right to grant approval pending stipulations and/or suggestions of reasonable modifications it feels are necessary for the welfare of student participants.